simeonkr/HaGL/doc/Overview.md

 operator (.#) for scalar multiplication.

 Suppose that we have two `Image`s and would like to combine them in some way;
-this to lifting an operator to the color co-domains of both images via helper functions of the form:
+this amounts to lifting an operator to the color co-domains of both images via helper functions of the form:
 ```
 liftToImage1 :: (ImageColor -> ImageColor) -> Image -> Image